-Google has recently acquired FeedBurner and if you currently have your blog feeds on FeedBurner you may want to go move your feeds to the new site.
+Google has recently acquired FeedBurner and if you currently have your blog feeds on FeedBurner, you may want to move your feeds to the new site.

 From the official FeedBurner site:

-We are excited to continue offering FeedBurner’s exceptional tools to content creators throughout the world, and our teams will work together to improve the experiences of feed users, advertisers, and publishers.
-Users can continue to sign up for FeedBurner’s services and take advantage of their feed tools and features immediately, and advertisers can continue to leverage FeedBurner’s media network to achieve their marketing objectives.
+We are excited to continue offering FeedBurner’s excellent tools to content creators throughout the world, and our teams will work together to improve the experiences of feed users, advertisers, and publishers.
+Users can continue signing up for FeedBurner’s services and immediately take advantage of their feed tools and features.
+In addition, advertisers can continue to leverage FeedBurner’s media network to achieve their marketing objectives.

-Once you get the feeds moved you will now have a different feed URL for each blog, currently the new site is redirecting the old FeedBurner feed URL to the new one.
-But I strongly suggest that you check the new feed URL and make the appropriate changes on your WordPress blog or anywhere you have a link to the old feed, including any FeedBurner plugins you have installed.
+Once you get the feeds moved, you will have a different URL for each blog.
+Currently, the new site redirects the old FeedBurner feed URL to the new one.
+But I strongly suggest you check the new feed URL and make the appropriate changes on your WordPress blog or anywhere you have a link to the old feed, including any FeedBurner plugins installed.
 It seems the FeedBurner plugins are still working and the only change to them is where you “Burn” your feed.
-Don’t be alarmed if you login to the FeedBurner.Google site and see that your subscriber numbers are very low.
-As I said above, I thought I lost about 500 subscribers but in about 3 days all were back and then some.
+So don’t be alarmed if you log in to FeedBurner.Google the site and see that your subscriber numbers are very low.
+As I said above, I thought I lost about 500 subscribers, but in about three days, all were back and then some.